Where is Petra?

 The next ruler Malichus II supported the Romans during the conquest of Jerusalem in 70 AD.
 However, after the death of the last Nabataean king Rabbel II in 106, Petra came under Roman rule and was established the capital of a new province – Arabia.
 Nonetheless, this did not stop the city’s development.
 On the contrary, trade flourished, which was due to the improvement of the ancient road leading from Syria to the Dead Sea – Via Nova Traiana (during the reign of Emperor Trajan), as well as raising Petra’s status to the rank of a Roman city.

-Byzantine period and Arab invasion
+Byzantine period, Christianity and Arab invasion

 In 325, after the Council of Nicaea, Christianity began to dominate in Petra, new churches were built.
 Unfortunately in May 363, the city was devastated by an earthquake, after which, for example, the theater or the Qasr el-Bint temple were never rebuilt.
 Nevertheless, subsequent dwellings and the conversion of some of the rock-cut tombs into churches indicate a relatively good standard of living in Petra during the Byzantine period.
 After another earthquake in 551 and an Arab conquest in 636, the city was destroyed, fell into ruin and eventually deserted.

-Rediscovery of ancient Petra
+Rediscovery of ancient capital of the Nabataean Kingdom

 Except for a short period in the Middle Ages, during the Crusades, when the Crusaders built there their citadels, Petra fell into oblivion.
 It was not until 1812 that the Swiss explorer J. L. Burckhardt, who stayed in the Middle East under the cover of an Arab traveler, found the ancient city and thanks to his diary, published only after his death, Petra was presented to the Western society.